 Every digital marketing campaign and SEO strategy is centred on creating an optimized experience for the user.
 A popular metric used in SEO services to measure the success of any campaign is bounce rate.
 This metric helps understand how fast users are leaving or bouncing off a website.

-As per Google, bounce rate reflects the number of single-page visits i.e. when a visitor leaves the page website from the landing page itself.
+As per Google, the bounce rate reflects the number of single-page visits i.e. when a visitor leaves the page website from the landing page itself.
 More often than not, a high bounce rate reflects a negative user experience signifying they didn’t find the information they were looking for.
 In rare cases, a high bounce rate may be a good sign signifying that the user found exactly what they wanted at the first instant.

-Here we take a look at some of the most important tips to reduce bounce rate and optimise user experience.
+Here we take a look at some of the most important tips to reduce bounce rate and optimise the user experience.

 Page load time matters

 No user is willing to wait more than 2-3 seconds for a page to load.
 A slow-loading landing page is one of the major reasons for an increased bounce rate.
 It does not matter if you have the inside scoop on the latest industry trend or relevant information that the user is looking for – if your site is slow to load, the user will leave and go to another.

 Page load time optimisation is especially crucial for mobile sites.
 Users on mobiles are far more impatient and don’t like to be kept waiting.
 As more and more access is now through mobiles, websites need to optimise their mobile sites urgently to reduce bounce rates.